ZZZiyao/Year3-Astronomical-Image-Processing-Lab/README.md

 Extention works including calculate the two point correlation function of galaxies, which proved the uneven distribution of galaxies in the local universe.

 For more information, please check the [presentation slides](https://github.com/ZZZiyao/Year-3-Lab-cycle-1-Astronomical-image-processing/blob/main/Lab1_astroimage.pptx) of this project.

+This repository is intended for academic and personal use only.
+Please contact the author (me) before using any part of these documents in your own work.